yangjian-xiao/Team-DApp/userstories.md

 # User Stories

 # 1. Develop an app
-As a developer, I want to develop an app that will show pictures of dogs to the user and it will identify preferences, to adjust recomendations.
+As a user, I want an app that will show me picture of dogs and identify which types of dog breeds are my favorite.

 # 1.1 Create the layout
-As a developer, I want to create a layout for the app where every button and pictures are shown properly.
+As a user, I want a simple interface that is uncluttered and easy to navigate.

 Elaboration: The user should be able to see every button and picture in the intended place.